Duke of Buckingham: Dukes of Buckingham, second creation (1623)

 His son, George Villiers, 2nd Duke of Buckingham, was a notable advisor in the reign of Charles II, and along with Lord Ashley made up the Protestant axis of the famous Cabal Ministry.
-He started the first foxhunt in England, The Bilsdale Hunt in 1668 and later started the Sinnington Hunt in 1680.
+He started the first foxhunt in England, the Bilsdale Hunt, in 1668, and later started the Sinnington Hunt in 1680.
 After digging for a fox above Kirkbymoorside, and being too far from his home in Helmsley, North Yorkshire, he died from a chill in the house of a tenant.
 With his death in 1687, the title again became extinct.

 Several other members of the Villiers family have been elevated to the peerage.
 Christopher Villiers, 1st Earl of Anglesey, and John Villiers, 1st Viscount Purbeck, were brothers of the first Duke of Buckingham.
 Also, Edward Villiers, 1st Earl of Jersey, was the great-nephew of the first Duke of Buckingham while Thomas Villiers, 1st Earl of Clarendon, was the second son of the second Earl of Jersey.

 Dukes of Buckingham, third creation (1703)

 The third creation of the dukedom, as Duke of Buckingham and Normanby, was in 1703 for John Sheffield, 3rd Earl of Mulgrave, 1st Marquess of Normanby, a notable Tory politician of the late Stuart period, who served under Queen Anne as Lord Privy Seal and Lord President of the Council.
 The dukedom was created in the Peerage of England.
 The full title was Duke of the County of Buckingham and of Normanby but in practice only Duke of Buckingham and Normanby was used.
 The duke's family descended from Sir Edmund Sheffield, second cousin of Henry VIII, who in 1547 was raised to the Peerage of England as Baron Sheffield and in 1549 was killed in the streets of Norwich during Kett's Rebellion.

 On the death of the 2nd Duke of Buckingham and Normanby in 1735, the titles became extinct.
 The Sheffield family estates passed to the 2nd Duke's half-brother Charles Herbert Sheffield, the illegitimate son of the 1st Duke by Frances Stewart.
 He was created a Baronet in 1755 and is the ancestor of the Sheffield Baronets, of Normanby.

+The seat of the family was Buckingham House, which John Sheffield built, until it was sold to King George III in 1761 by Charles Sheffield, John's son.